iwpnd/gittr/readme.md

 # gittr

-Gittr cuts an input polygon into equal sized grid cells.
+Gittr (from Gitter /ˈɡɪtɐ/, the german word for grid) cuts an input polygon into equal sized grid cells.
 Grid cells are only created if they either touch or are within the input polygon.
 It also accounts for polygon holes.

 ## Installation